hgscripts/hgscripts.github.io/docs/documentation/auction/configuration.md

     Admins have rights to add/edit/delete auctions by default

 ## Customization
+We include 4 themes: `"Default","Ocean","Purple", "Space"`.
+You can put these in Config.Theme.

 You can change/add Themes by changing the colors in the `theme.css` file, found under `web/`.

 ```